msris108/BIG_DATA-PROJECTS/README.md

 # BIG_DATA-PROJECTS
-Make sure Apache spark version 2.0 or above installed Also the code is written in pySpark not scala
+Make sure Apache spark version 2.0 or above installed.
+Also the code is written in pySpark not scala.